romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

   body: string
   // how much users have favorited this article
   favoritesCount: number
-  // whether requesting user have favorited this article
+  // whether requesting user has favorited this article
   favorited: boolean
   tags: string[]
   author: {
     username: string
-    // following means if the user who performs request is following this user
+    // following means if the user who performs the request is following this user
     following: boolean
   }

   // Postgres is returning dates in such format: `2022-11-04 10:53:02.129306 +00:00`
-  // but this format is not supported by all browses
+  // but this format is not supported by all browsers
-  // As a bonus, both transferring and parsing date as a epoch number is more efficient, so let's use numbers for dates:
+  // As a bonus, both transferring and parsing date as an epoch number is more efficient, so let's use numbers for dates:
   createdAt: number
   udpatedAt: number
 }